Averywang15116/ds301-final-project/README.md

 # ds301-final-project
-DS 301 Project by Xikun Wang and He Li: a Multimodal humanitarina insight classifier
+DS 301 Project: a Multimodal humanitarina insight classifier
 ## Description of our project:

 In the context of the disaster events, social platforms such as Twitter, Facebook become